The Naturalist on the River Amazons: Charles Darwin

 Darwin noted in his letter that Athenaeum magazine reviewed the book coldly and insolently, while the Reader received it warmly.
 Darwin published An Appreciation of the book in the Natural History Review in 1863, in which he notes that Bates sent back "a mass of specimens" of "no less than 14,712 species" (mostly of insects), of which 8000 were new to science.
 Darwin at once observes that although Bates is "no mean authority" on insects, the book is not limited to them, but ranges over natural history and more widely to describe his "adventures during his journeyings up and down the mighty river".
 Darwin clearly enjoyed Bates's account of the hyacinthine macaw, calling it a "splendid bird" with its "enormous beak" able to feed on mucuja palm nuts, and quoting Bates: "which are so hard as to be difficult to break with a heavy hammer, are crushed to a pulp by the powerful beak of this Macaw."
 Darwin took the opportunity to hit back at the Athenaeum magazine which had criticised Bates's book, at the same time painting a picture of Bates's lonely life in the rainforest:

 Darwin notes that "We need hardly say that Mr. Bates... is a zealous advocate of the hypothesis of the origin of species by derivation from a common stock", in other words that Bates was a staunch Darwinian.
 Darwin was happy to have the Naturalist on his side, and to use the book in the Origin of Species debate which was still heated in 1863.
-In particular, Darwin was struck by Bates's robust evidence of mimicry in "the Butterflies of the genus Heliconius".
+In particular, Darwin was struck by Bates's robust evidence of evolution in "the Butterflies of the genus Heliconius".
 Here Darwin quotes nearly a whole page from Bates's conclusions, including Bates's view of his own findings that hint at speciation actually in progress: